shashankchaurasia136/Stopwatch/README.md

 ⏱️ Simple Stopwatch with Dark Mode
-This is a sleek and interactive stopwatch web app built using HTML, CSS, and JavaScript as part of **Task 2** for the **Prodigy Infotech Web Development Internship**.
+This is a sleek and interactive stopwatch web app built using HTML, CSS, and JavaScript as part of **Task 2** for the [Prodigy Infotech Web Development Internship](https://prodigyinfotech.dev/).

 ---